 Please provide a copy of the photograph and legal name page of your passport.
 This can be uploaded and attached to your online application.
 If you currently do not have a passport, you will need to make arrangements to obtain a passport before an I-20 can be issued by the University of Denver (the government document that allows a student visa to be granted).
 If you are submitting the online application prior to obtaining a passport, please email a copy of your passport to Ucolintl@du.edu once you have received it.

 Please complete the Non-US Citizen section of the online application, as this will complete the SEVIS Supplemental Information Form.
 If you do not answer the questions completely, the SEVIS Supplemental Form will be emailed to you.

 6. A financial verification form

 If it is your intention to apply for a student visa, we will also need a financial verification form in order for the University to issue you an I-20.
-This typically takes the form of an official bank letter, and is used to verify that the student has enough financial resources available to cover the cost of attendance.
-For the 2013-14 academic year, financial verification forms for graduate students must reference a specific amount in excess of US $29,834.
-For undergraduate students, financial verification forms must reference a specific amount in excess of US $36,404.
-The letter should be original (not a fax or photocopy) and have the signature of an officer of the financial institution.
-Please note, if you have dependents coming with you to the U.S., your bank letter should reflect an additional $3,960 per dependent.
+This typically takes the form of a copy of an official bank letter or bank statement and is used to verify that the student has enough financial resources available to cover the cost of attendance.
+If the bank documents are not in your name, please also submit a financial verification form.
+For the 2016-17 academic year, bank documents for graduate students must reference a specific amount in excess of US $37,450.
+For undergraduate students, please contact the international admission counselor at firstname.lastname@example.org.
+Please note, if you have dependents coming with you to the U.S., your bank letter should reflect an additional $4,126 per dependent.

 All materials submitted as part of any application for admission to the University of Denver become property of the University.
 Materials will not be copied, returned or released to the applicant or any third party.